openlilylib/stylesheets/documentation/stylesheets.md

 ```{.lilypond include=span-basic-sequential.ly}
 ```

-This indicates that the two `d` are in some way “blurred” and is mostly equivalent to writing
+This indicates that the two `d` are in some way “blurred” (whatever that means) and it is mostly equivalent to writing

 ```html
 This is some <span class="blurred">blurred</span> text.
 ```

-In HTML.
+in HTML.
 And just like in HTML/CSS this doesn't actually make the word look in any specific way, the user will have to supply style sheets to actually do that job.
 However, in our case the two notes are by default colored with “darkmagenta”:

 \lilypondfile{span-basic-sequential.ly}

 \cmd{tagSpan} first looks for a registered styling function for the class `blurred`.
 Since we haven't specified one there is no visual modification of the music.
 By default spans are colored, so \cmd{tagSpan} looks for a *color* specified for the `blurred` class.
-And since we didn't specify one either a default color is used instead.
-So without any further precautions \cmd{tagSpan} can be used with an arbitrary class name and will still have that default coloring available.
+And since we didn't specify one either the default fallback color is used instead.
+So without any further precautions
+\cmd{tagSpan} can be used to tag music with an arbitrary class name and have some basic functionality available.

 \ollIssue{TODO:}

 Additionally `class="blurred"` will be attached to all grob elements in a resulting SVG file. *(NOTE: this has to be implemented!)*

 ### Additional properties

-In addition to the class name a span can be assigned additional properties by inserting an additional \cmd{with \{\}} block after the class name.
+In addition to the class name a span can be assigned additional properties by inserting an optional \cmd{with \{\}} block after the class name.
 The only attribute supported *natively* by spans is `item`, which targets the span to a specific grob type within the music.

 ```{.lilypond include=span-basic-with-item.ly}
 ```

-Will only color the beams instead of the whole music.
+will only color the beams instead of the whole music.

 \lilypondfile{span-basic-with-item.ly}